 In Scottish law, title (to be heard by a court) and interest (in the subject matter) is subject to substantive law, not only procedural rules.
 Scottish Statutory Instruments 510/2005 and 614/2006 transposing EU Directive 2003/35/EC included in secondary legislation provision ensuring environmental NGO and community or resident organisations’ assured interest in all cases engaging the Directives covering pollution prevention and control, and strategic environmental assessments.
+However, the common law basis of standing has also been widened in Scotland following the judgement of the UK Supreme Court in AXA General Insurance Ltd & Others v Lord Advocate & Others (Scotland) [2011] UKSC 46, which indicated that an applicant for judicial review should have “standing”.
+Lord Hope stated: “As for the substantive law, I think that the time has come to recognise that the private law rule that title and interest has to be shown has no place in applications to the court's supervisory jurisdiction that lie in the field of public law.
+The word "standing" provides a more appropriate indication of the approach that should be adopted.”

 Article 9, paragraph 3